ZedDonkeng/aws-iam-roles-lab/docs/lab-guide.md

-# Lab Guide: Create and Assume IAM Roles
+Create the S3RestrictedPolicy IAM Policy

 .
 Create the S3RestrictedPolicy IAM Policy
 Navigate to S3 and review the four buckets: